pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-While this change will be transparent in many cases (e.g. checking for missing values with `isna()`/`dropna()`/`fillna()` or filtering rows with the result of a string predicate method keeps working regardless of the sentinel), this can be a breaking change if you relied on the exact sentinel or resulting dtype.
+While this change will be transparent in many cases (e.g. checking for missing values with `isna()`/`dropna()`/`fillna()` or filtering rows with the result of a string predicate method keeps working regardless of the sentinel), this can be a breaking change if users relied on the exact sentinel or resulting dtype.
 Since pandas 1.0, the string dtype has been promoted quite a bit, and so we expect that many users already have started using this dtype, even though officially still labeled as "experimental".

-To smooth the upgrade experience for those users, we propose to add a deprecation warning before 3.0 when such dtype is created, giving them two
+To smooth the upgrade experience for those users, it is proposed to add a deprecation warning before 3.0 when such dtype is created, giving them two
 options: